 - High-pressure spray nozzle

-You’ll also want to make sure that you have access to clean running water and a sewer.
-If your garden hose cannot extend from your water source to your pool, you’ll need to purchase a longer model or an extension hose.
-Be sure to check your drainage hose to ensure it can reach the nearest sewer opening.
+You should also ensure that you have access to clean running water and a sewer.
+If your garden hose cannot extend from your water source to your pool, purchase a longer one or an extension hose.
+Check your drainage hose to ensure it can reach the nearest sewer opening.

-Finally, you’ll likely want to double-check the durability of your safety apparel.
-If it’s not acid-resistant, it may be worthwhile to invest in gloves, boots, and coveralls that are able to withstand brief contact with corrosive chemicals.
+Finally, double-check the durability of your safety apparel.
+If it’s not acid-resistant, I recommend investing in equipment that can handle contact with corrosive chemicals.

 Step-by-Step: How to Acid Wash a Pool

 Once you’ve gathered your supplies, it’s time to get started.
-Be sure that your safety gear is properly secured and positioned, taking special care to protect your skin, lungs, and eyes.
-Doing so can help protect you from any accidental injury, including fume inhalation or corrosive burns.
+Ensure that your safety gear is properly secured and positioned, taking special care to protect your skin, lungs, and eyes.